-We analyze each data set separately, folding the simulated measurements of each type onto all current astrophysical data.
+We analyze each dataset separately, folding the simulated measurements of each type onto all current astrophysical data.
 We plot the inferred posteriors in Fig.~\ref{fig:rtyp-tension}.
-We find that the nonparametric posterior for $\Rtyp$ is centered on the correct value ($12\,\mathrm{km}$) with either X-ray or GW data.
-In the spectral case, though, while the GW measurements are consistent with the correct value, the X-ray posterior is in tension at $90\%$ credibility.
-Moreover, the GW and X-ray posteriors are less consistent with each other, an observation that could lead to the erroneous conclusion of tension between different EoS probes.
+We find that the nonparametric posterior for $\Rtyp$ is centered on the correct value ($12\,\mathrm{km}$) with either x-ray or GW data.
+In the spectral case, though, while the GW measurements are consistent with the correct value, the x-ray posterior is in tension at $90\%$ credibility.
+Moreover, the GW and x-ray posteriors are less consistent with each other, an observation that could lead to the erroneous conclusion of tension between different EoS probes.

 We can understand this as follows.
-We expect GW measurements of high-mass NSs ($\geq 1.7 \Msolar$) to be less informative than lower mass NSs, as the absolute impact of tidal parameters on the signal is weaker for more compact stars.
-In general, high mass NSs will most likely be indistinguishable from black holes until the advent of next-generation detectors~\cite{Chen:2020fzm, Legred:2021}.
+We expect GW measurements of high-mass NSs ($\geq 1.7 \Msolar$) to be less informative than lower-mass NSs, as the absolute impact of tidal parameters on the signal is weaker for more compact stars.
+In general, high-mass NSs will most likely be indistinguishable from black holes until the advent of next-generation detectors~\cite{Chen:2020fzm, Legred:2021}.
 As such, high-mass systems offer little information for either $\Mmax$ or $\Rtyp$, and thus the GW data primarily probe only the low-mass/low-density part of the EoS.
-Indeed, Fig.~\ref{fig:rtyp-tension} shows that each mock-GW $\Mmax$ posteriors similar to the respective posterior of Fig.~\ref{fig:spectral_Mmax-Rtyp}, indicating that additional GW observations inform $\Mmax$ only weakly.
+Indeed, Fig.~\ref{fig:rtyp-tension} shows that each mock-GW $\Mmax$ posterior is similar to the respective posterior of Fig.~\ref{fig:spectral_Mmax-Rtyp}, indicating that additional GW observations inform $\Mmax$ only weakly.